Jornvanwel/24solver/README.md

 # 24solver

-Once I was asked at a interview round to play this game.
-Unfortunately, I wasn't very good.
-Also, I firmly believed for some of the combinations there was no solution.
+Once I played this game and I firmly believed for some of the combinations there was no solution.
 This project proved to me in fact there was a solution.

 ## Table of Contents